orospakr/stream-pump/README.md

 Pump House
 ==========

+NB.
+None of this is implemented yet!

 The Pump House is a facility that manages a deployed fleet of Pumps, and can delegate stream viewers to them automatically.

 It will (I'm actively working on this part, so these are my task notes):

 * maintain a roster of Pumps
-* for now, that roster is predfined in a JSON flat-file.  database later.
+* for now, that roster is predefined in a JSON flat-file.  database later
 * set up Pumps with centrally defined configuration, with a minimum of configuration required on the Pump itself
 * for now at least, it will be manually specified in the roster which